Be Prepared on the Trails: Essential Gear to Take on a Hiking Trip

 One of the simplest pleasures in life is going for a hike somewhere beautiful.
 To make sure you get maximum enjoyment from your time out on the trails, we’ve put together an essential hiking gear list.
 Here’s the hiking equipment you can’t leave home without.

+There are plenty of directions you can go with this, from the simple and chic Diamond Brand Belay Bag to an endless-feature Osprey pack.
 Key features to look out for are comfortable and adjustable straps, hip straps for extra support if you’ll be carrying any significant weight, an built-in rain cover, plus plenty of external pockets for easy access to snacks and gadgets.
 A water bottle pocket on the side is essential.

 For multi-day hikes, packing cells and a dry bag are great additions for inside your backpack.
 Keeping things organized, with wet or dirty items separate from your clean gear, is essential for comfort.